The Handicap Trophy

 In 2014 Ed also increased his outlay to provide cash prizes for the top two (£20 and £10).

-And in 2015 he upped the ante once more with a total of £80 in cash prizes (£30, £20 and £10 for the top three, plus £20 for the player with the best record while entering the furthest progression side pool).
+And in 2015 he upped the ante once more with a total of £80 in cash prizes (£30, £20 and £10 for the top three, plus £20 for the player with the best record while entering the furthest progression side pool, named the "Side Pool Grand Prix").

-The latter £20 prize will be decided via the same points system as the main prize, once again with the best six performances totted up.
+The latter £20 prize was decided via the same points system as the main prize, once again with the best six performances totted up.

 In 2004, on May 20th and November 18th, what amounted to two pilot events were staged, the first two Handicap Knock-outs.
 These had been inspired by previous events held under the auspices of DPS Backgammon.